Optimize mornings with actionable tools and techniques, nourishing breakfast recipes & more!

 Mirin: To finish the sauce, a little bit of mirin.

-You’ll also need salt to prepare your eggplant, and you can garnish with sesame seeds, green onions or toppings of choice.
+You’ll also need salt to tenderize your eggplant, and you can garnish with sesame seeds, green onions or toppings of choice.

 If you try this recipe out, tag me on Instagram@veggiekinsso I can see your delicious re-creations and feature them!
 As always, I love when you share your reviews in the comments below, and if you make any fun substitutions, let me know how it worked out below too.

-Generously sprinkle salt over both sides of each eggplant slice, and allow to sit for 20-30 minutes, then rinse and dry with a kitchen towel.
+Generously sprinkle salt over both sides of every eggplant piece and allow to sit for 15-20 minutes.
+Rinse off any excess salt and pat dry with a kitchen towel.